Larry (cat)

 Larry (born c.
 January 2007) is a British domestic tabby cat who has served as Chief Mouser to the Cabinet Office at 10 Downing Street since 2011.
-Larry is cared for by Downing Street staff and is not the personal property of the prime minister.

-He has served during the premierships of five prime ministers: David Cameron, Theresa May, Boris Johnson, Liz Truss, and Rishi Sunak.
+He is cared for by Downing Street staff, and is not the personal property of the prime minister of the United Kingdom.
+Larry has lived at 10 Downing Street during the premierships of six prime ministers: David Cameron, Theresa May, Boris Johnson, Liz Truss, Rishi Sunak and Keir Starmer.
+He is the first cat to be officially given the title of Chief Mouser, according to the Downing Street government website.

 Early life

-Larry is a rescued stray cat from the Battersea Dogs & Cats Home who was chosen by Downing Street staff.
-Larry was intended to be a pet for the children of David and Samantha Cameron and was described by Downing Street sources as a "good ratter" and as having "a high chase-drive and hunting instinct".
-In 2012, Battersea Dogs & Cats Home revealed that Larry's popularity had resulted in a 15 percent surge of people adopting cats.
+Larry was born as a stray cat around January 2007 and later came into the possession of Battersea Dogs & Cats Home.
+In 2011 he was adopted by Downing Street staff, initially intended to be a pet for Cameron’s children.
+He was described by Downing Street sources as a "good ratter" and as having "a high chase-drive and hunting instinct".
+In 2012 the Battersea Home said Larry's publicity had resulted in a 15% increase in cat adoptions.

-Soon after he was taken in at Downing Street, a story ran in the press claiming that Larry was a lost cat and that the original owner had started a campaign to retrieve him.
-However, the story was later revealed to be a hoax and no such owner nor campaign existed.
+Soon after he was taken in at Downing Street, a story circulated in the press purporting that Larry was a lost cat and that the original owner had begun a campaign to retrieve him.
+It was later found to be a hoax, and neither the owner nor the campaign existed.

 Career

-Official duties

 The Downing Street website describes Larry's duties as "greeting guests to the house, inspecting security defences and testing antique furniture for napping quality".
 It says he is "contemplating a solution to the mouse occupancy of the house" and has told Downing Street that such a solution is still in the "tactical planning stage".
-Unlike his predecessors since 1929, Larry's upkeep is funded by the staff of 10 Downing Street.
-Fund-raising events to pay for his food are believed to have included a quiz night for Downing Street staff held in the state rooms.
-David Cameron explained during his final Prime Minister's Questions in 2016 that Larry is a civil servant and not personal property, and would thus not leave Downing Street after a change of premiership.
-Larry has retained his position through all the May, Johnson, Truss, and Sunak administrations.
+Unlike his predecessors since 1929, Larry's costs are funded voluntarily by members of staff, at no cost to His Majesty's Government.
+Fundraising events (organised to pay for his food) are believed to have included a quiz night, held in the state rooms.
+David Cameron explained during his final Prime Minister's Questions in 2016 that Larry is a civil servant and not his personal property, and would therefore stay at Downing Street after his successor took office.
+Larry has maintained his position through the May, Johnson, Truss, Sunak and Starmer ministries.